3ximus/robin-it/README.md

 - Use `https://pirateproxy.tv/` as a backup for when kickass is missing torrents

+- Select range of episodes to download

+- Schedule range of episodes to be downloaded periodically

 *Notes* : Use Kickass API instead of parsing when/if available

 --------------------------------